zammad/zammad-org/src/de/get-started/installation/package.md

 Nginx zu erkennen.
 Falls keiner gefunden wird, wird automatisch Nginx installiert.
 Eine Grundkonfiguration finden Sie in unserem [Webserver-Tutorial](/de/tutorials/webserver-config).

+### Redis

+[Redis](https://redis.io/) is required for realtime communication via web socket.
+Zammad requires Redis 6 or newer.
+The installation and configuration is out of scope of this documentation.
+Please follow the official guides and ensure to set it up in a secure way or consider another installation method or Zammad's hosting services.

 ### Elasticsearch <Badge type="info" text="optional"/> <Badge type="danger" text="dringend empfohlen"/>